DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ## Validate a model configuration

-The Validate configuration operator allows you to define model checks and produce validate model configurations using:
+The Validate configuration operator allows you to define model checks and produce validated model configurations using:

 - A [wizard view](#use-the-wizard-to-validate-a-model-configuration) with the most common settings.
 - A [notebook view](#use-the-notebook-to-validate-a-model-configuration) with structured JSON inputs and outputs.